 The Indiana State Museum is a great resource for educators and students when learning all there is to know about the Hoosier state.
 Whether it is through a field trip experience or classroom learning, our core galleries, special exhibitions and programming complement the subjects for cultural history, natural history, science, art and more!
-All programs are designed to meet select Common Core and Indiana Academic Standards.
+All programs are designed to meet select Indiana Academic Standards.

 See Fred the mastodon, view objects related to Abraham Lincoln, explore the R.B.
 Annis Naturalist’s Lab or meet Levi Coffin.
 Delve into Indiana’s past through our collections, performances and events.
 Let the Indiana State Museum help to make Indiana come alive!

 All Indiana K-12 teachers receive free admission to the Indiana State Museum year round with valid school identification.